Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Preparing the project for download and commissioning

-Backup, Upload, and Download Procedures
+Download, Upload, and Backup Procedures

-- Safely transferring programs to the PLC
+- Safely downloading programs to the PLC

-- Identifying logic-related, configuration, and communication issues
+- Identifying communication, configuration, and logic-related issues

 - Interpreting PLC status information and diagnostic messages

-- Applying a structured approach to troubleshooting
+- Applying a structured troubleshooting workflow

 Practical Troubleshooting Workshop